GoMeta/meta-android-sdk/README.md

 If you create something awesome, we'd love to see it and feature it here!
 Create a PR on this Readme to add your project, or let us know about it via email (support@gometa.io) or Facebook/Twitter.

-# Package io.gometa.metaverse.storyboard.sdk
+# Package io.gometa.sdk
-This package provides the entry point for the Metaverse SDK via the [Meta](https://gometa.github.io/meta-android-sdk/io.gometa.metaverse.storyboard.sdk/-meta/index.html) class.
+This package provides the entry point for the Metaverse SDK via the [Meta](https://gometa.github.io/meta-android-sdk/io.gometa.sdk/-meta/index.html) class.

-# Package io.gometa.metaverse.storyboard.sdk.model
+# Package io.gometa.sdk.model
 This package provides all the public models used by the Metaverse SDK.